Rescheduling trip with Doug Bechtel. Those wishing to go on an informal walk can still meet at the original time.

 The Southeast Land Trust’s Piscassic Greenway provides an important link between 4,000 acres of protected land between Newmarket and Exeter.
 There are approximately 3.5 miles of trails on the property that pass through open fields, ponds, wetlands, and mature forests.
 Join trip leader Roger Stephenson to look for resident birds and early migrants.
 Meet at 6:30 am at the parking lot at the end of Halls Mill Rd.
 Contact: Roger Stephenson at rstephenson@gmail.com.

 The trip is limited to 15 participants.
-As the trip nears, please revisit this website to sign up.
+Please click on the link below to sign up.

 Join Juli Tyson for a walk (co-sponsored by the Newmarket Conservation Commission) at Wiggin Farm in Newmarket to celebrate the first TurtleFest.
 Juli will highlight this beautiful piece of Newmarket conservation land on Grant Road that includes wetland, field, forest, and river habitat.
 You'll observe bird species just arriving for spring migration - a very exciting time of year to be out birding!
 This spot is not highlighted on eBird, so this walk will present a unique opportunity to get Wiggin Farm on the birding map.
 After the walk, catch up with Juli and others from the Newmarket Conservation Commission at TURTLEFEST25.
-Registration is not required.
+There is no limit to the number of participants for this trip.
+Please click on the link below to sign up.

 An encore of the very popular Pickering Ponds walk on May 7th (see description above).
 Meet at the Pickering Ponds parking area at 7:00 AM.
 Contact: Dan Hubbard at danielhubbard@peoplepc.com or 603-978-0218.